 "If it's handmade by an artist, you can bet I want it in my home.
 I love this basket because by being simple it separates itself from the oversaturated and shapely baskets we've become used to seeing a lot of." — Melanie Burstin, interior designer, Homepolish

-"This ceramic bowl from Lawson-Fenning is a great styling component.
+"This concrete bowl is a great styling component.
 Add some fruit into the bowl and liven up your kitchen with some color paired with the ceramic texture." — Brittany Zwickl

 "In an ever-increasing, 'online-perfect' digital age, there's definitely a pull towards surrounding ourselves with unique, handmade pieces—ones that celebrate raw textures, imperfections, and asymmetry." — Erin François, designer and founder, François et Moi